RealKinetic/locust_k8s/Blog_part_1.md

     General Options:
     ...

-If you do not have pip install please visit the [Pip installation documentation](https://pip.pypa.io/en/stable/installing/) to install.
+If you do not have Pip please visit the [Pip installation instructions](https://pip.pypa.io/en/stable/installing/).

-Now that we have a working version of Python and pip we can go ahead with the Locust installation.
-A note for those Python users that prefer a virtual environment such as [virtualenv](https://virtualenv.pypa.io/en/stable/) you are welcome to go ahead and use a virtual environment as locust behaves fine within a virtual environment.
-I personally install Locust into the virtual environment for the project I am load testing but it is not a requirement.
+Now that we have Python and Pip we can install Locust.
+If you prefer a virtual environment such as [virtualenv](https://virtualenv.pypa.io/en/stable/) you are welcome to use one. .
+I personally install Locust into the virtual environment for the projects I am load testing, but it is not required.

-Run this command to install locust ([alternative methods here](http://docs.locust.io/en/latest/installation.html)):
+Run this command to install Locust. ([Alternative methods here](http://docs.locust.io/en/latest/installation.html)):

     $ pip install locustio

-Now that we have Locust installed we can move on to running a Locust script which requires us to have a server to hit.
+Now that we have Locust installed we can move on to running a Locust script.
+But first, we need a server to hit.

 ## Test Server

 I have a repo created that we will build out as we go.
-Within that repo you will find an example_server binary that was written in Go.
-You can either directly grab that binary [here](https://github.com/RealKinetic/locust_k8s/blob/49b221e52484c6e0d165490a3dbbf1fe4d2f9dce/example_server).
-Or you can clone the repo with the following command: `git clone git@github.com:RealKinetic/locust_k8s.git`
+Within that repo you will find an example_server program written in Go.
+You can directly grab that binary [here](https://github.com/RealKinetic/locust_k8s/blob/49b221e52484c6e0d165490a3dbbf1fe4d2f9dce/example_server) or clone the repo with the following command: `git clone git@github.com:RealKinetic/locust_k8s.git`

 Here is the Go code behind the file.
 It is also included in the repo if you would like to make changes or do not trust running a binary from the Internet.
 To build the go file run: `$ go build example_server.go`